Great Kereru Count

 How do you spot a kererū?

-The kererū is a large, heavy bird with irridescent green and bronze feathers on its head and a smart white vest.
-The noisy beat of its wings is a distinctive sound in our forests.
+The kererū is a large, heavy bird with iridescent green and bronze feathers on its head and a smart white vest.
+The noisy beat of its wings and distinctive call are a welcome sound in our forests.

 How do you count?